akecam/airbnb-clone-project/README.md

 # Project Overview

 ## Airbnb Clone Project
 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
-It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
+It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security using Python (Django), MySQL, GraphQL, JWT, etc.

-## Tech Stack
-* Python (Django)
-* MySQL
-* GraphQL

 ## Team Roles
 * Backend Developer -  implement the core of an app—its algorithms and business logic.